 No small feat - the AMT Enterprise is a model kit with a lot of

 accuracy issues.
 Even after being retooled a few times over the course

-was cut out for me.
+be a challenge.
+My work was cut out for me.

 accuracy question is arguable.
 A build-up of the AMT kit is said to have